Carrie Underwood Reveals Why She Finally Announced Her Pregnancy & Her ‘Therapy’

 “That’s kind of my therapy,” she then added of hitting the gym and working out to keep her head clear.

-As Inquisitr previously reported, the demanding side of her job can often take it’s toll on the soon-to-be mom of two, as she recently cancelled two performances in the U.K. last week due to an undisclosed “illness.”
+As Inquisitr previously reported, the demanding side of her job can often take it’s toll on the soon-to-be mom of two, as she recently canceled two performances in the U.K. last week due to an undisclosed “illness.”

-Neither Underwood nor her team have released more details on how the singer’s doing now, though the pregnant star is expected to resume promotional duties for her brand new album Cry Pretty, which is due for release on September 14, soon.
+Neither Underwood nor her team has released more details on how the singer’s doing now, though the pregnant star is expected to resume promotional duties for her brand new album Cry Pretty, which is due for release on September 14, soon.